open-contracting/standard/standard/standard.md

 ##The contracting record
 The contracting record is a master document that collects together a summary of key information about a contracting process.

-Each contracting record represents a single **contracting journey** and should have a unique **open contracting identifier**.
+Each contracting record represents a single contracting process and should be uniquely identifiable.

-The contracting record should be possible to serialize in a flat (tabular) form with as little information loss as possible.
+The contracting record will be possible to serialize in a flat/table form with as little information loss as possible.

-The contracting record will contains the latest version of the information for each of the core components, including, when available details of:
+The contracting record will contains the latest version of the information for each of the core components, as well as information about the publishing source, the last updated information, and crucially, links to all releases associated with this contracting process.

-* A unique open contracting identifier
-* Meta-data about the publisher providing information
-* Last-updated information
-* The buyer
-* The supplier
-* Goods and services
-* Amounts
-* The tender process
-* The award process
-* The contracting process
-* Links to the contracting releases for this contracting journey
-* Links to other supporting documents

 The contracting record will reflect the latest state of the contracting process.
 For example, if a tender is issued for Widget A with a minimum value of $10 and maximum of $20, at the tender stage the 'Amounts:minimum' would be $10, and 'Amounts:maximum' would be $20.
 If during consulation the range is determined to be unrealistic and a tender ammendment is issued changing the range of acceptable tenders to $20 - $30 then the contracting record would be updated to an 'Amounts:minimum' of $20 and 'Amounts:maximum' of $30.
 To see the history of these amounts would require looking at the individual contracting releases or tracking changes to the contracting record.

+### A note on framework contracts
+Many public procurements take place under framework agreements, or standing arrangements.
+These help facilitate routine purchasing.
+Suppliers are pre-approved to provide a list of goods or services.
+In this case, there are typically multiple contracts under a given award.
+The contracting record will need to allow for repeating sections of information where its necessary to represent the information.

 <div class="panel panel-success">
     <div class="panel-heading">
-       <h4 class="panel-title"> <span class="glyphicon glyphicon-question-sign"></span> Consultation questions</h3>
+       <h4 class="panel-title"> <span class="glyphicon glyphicon-question-sign"></span> Consultation questions</h4>
      </div>
      <div class="panel-body">
          <ul>